 - Feb 2019: Study Manuals ship to approved wine educators.

 General Public Launch:

-- Summer/Fall 2019: program becomes available to students of wine from around the world in both distance-learning and classroom-learning.
+- September 2019: program becomes available to students of wine from around the world in both distance-learning and classroom-learning.

 The Spanish Wine Scholar course is composed of 10 chapters:

 - Chapter Three - The Duero River Valley

 - Chapter Five - The Ebro River Valley